Freshman Learning Community

-The Engineering Freshman Learning Community (FLC) offers students a unique opportunity to start strong on their path to completing their W.S.
+The Engineering FLC offers students a unique opportunity to start strong on their path to completing their W.S.
 Lee College of Engineering degree.
 With the challenge of the rigorous curriculum, the first year of college can be very demanding.
 We strive to help Engineering FLC participants learn what it takes to achieve excellence with the support of a tight-knit community of persevering students who share common goals and interests.

-The Engineering FLC is open to all first year students (includes traditional freshmen, early college and dual enrolled students) who have been accepted to the W.S.
+The Engineering FLC is open to all first-year students (traditional freshmen, early college and dual enrolled students) who have been accepted to the W.S.
 Lee College of Engineering.
 It is a residential program.
 All Engineering FLC participants live in suite-style housing in Hawthorn Hall for two semesters (fall and spring).
 Each 4-person suite has two bedrooms, a bathroom, and living room.
 The basement has a laundry room, game room/TV area, and a full-size classroom that houses our Creativity Lab.

 The Engineering FLC supports students’ success by offering programming targeted to three key areas:

 - Learning about the engineering profession